 - The closing costs

 Once you choose a lender, you’re going to want to lock in your rate, meaning your lender will commit to the day’s rate options, even if your rates go up in the future.
 Then comes the paperwork.
-You will need tax returns, W-2s or 1099s, bank statements, any alimony or child support payments.
+You will need tax returns, W-2s or 1099s, bank statements, and any alimony or child support payments as proof of income.